andgineer/opensearch-log/docs/en/index.md

     logger.info("Hello World")
 ```

-Will send to OpenSearch something like (I cleaned up the output for readability):
+This will transmit a log entry to OpenSearch that looks like this (output cleaned for readability):
 ```json
 {
   "_index": "myindex-2023.12.16",